JoaoDavid/tcomp1920_compiler/README.md

 8) Run CasualC from CasualCompiler_49448 using source_file.cas as argument

-If the source code within the file provided has any syntactic errors, red error messages will appear with the line number where the error is
+If the source code within the file provided has any syntactic errors, red error messages will appear with the line number where the error is with the name of the exception thrown as well

 Software